ckpeck/ckpeck.github.io/README.md

 <img src = "https://live.staticflickr.com/65535/52063753605_25f8298608_c.jpg">
 <br><small>Data from the Transportation Injury Mapping System (TIMS) </small>

-Making sure we are not simply evaluation a population map, I explored the levels of population density which is not the highest in District 6 (<small><i>Open space such as Golden Gate Park, McLaren Park, and Lake Merced were not removed from the total area of the supervisor districts</i></small>)
+<br>Making sure we are not simply evaluation a population map, I explored the levels of population density which is not the highest in District 6 (<small><i>Open space such as Golden Gate Park, McLaren Park, and Lake Merced were not removed from the total area of the supervisor districts</i></small>)

 <img src = "https://live.staticflickr.com/65535/52063495434_f11ecaaa54.jpg">